jakenguyen0118/express-crud-router/README.md

 CRUD stands for **C**`reate`, **R**`ead`, **U**`pdate` and **D**`elete`.
 Why and how is this important you ask?
 Well CRUD is in everything you interact with online on a daily basis.
 Browsing Instagram and looking at posts?
 Thats **R**`ead`.
 Are you posting something?
 Well that's **C**`reate`.
 Didn't like that picture you posted? **D**`elete` to the rescue and finally, liking pictures of adorable animals?
 Hello **U**`date`!

-So now that we have a reference point, how does that relate to Code?
+So now that we have a reference point, how does that relate to code?

 Below you'll find a table that relates normal `HTTP` actions to our CRUD operators.